EpiSci/Modulabs_log/tutorials/How_to_make_your_first_PR.md

 Branching means you diverge from the main line of development and continue to do work without messing with that main line.", - from Gitbook, Git branching

-In Git, the command `branch` plays really important role.
+In Git, the command `branch` plays a really important role.
 It **logically branches the flow of commits** into multiple commit streams, without messing them one another.
-First, see how branches and remotes are showed in the commit graph.
+First, see how branches and remotes are shown in commit graph.
 ```bash
 $ git log --oneline --decorate --all --graph
 * bd0492e - Wed, 17 Oct 2018 23:29:43 +0900 (5 seconds ago) (HEAD -> master)